 When I was breaking into the field and starting my Master’s program in 2017, the Dell XPS 15 was my laptop of choice.
 I still own the laptop, but I conduct all of my work these days via the desktop PC that I built.

 As a laptop, the MacBook Pro speaks for itself.
 It’s the top-of-the-line Apple laptop that’s used by creative professionals around the world.
-A stunning retina display, updated keyboard, great battery life, and beautiful design are just a few of the features that you will come to know and love.

 Apple computers also run more expensive than their Windows counterparts, but if you prefer macOS, then you probably already think that it’s worth it to shell out the extra cash.